 In this rapidly changing development environment with a fast-growing economy that is pushing Cambodia toward low middle-income country status, enhancing development effectiveness and improving our partnering is extremely important.
 In the context of gender equality, a community of development partners and practitioners have increasingly focused on gender-related issues, women and their economic potential in policy development, as well as concrete on-the-ground interventions in all areas, from macro-economic policies to climate change in order to overcome the entrenched barriers to the CMDGs.
 The MAF will accelerate these efforts and help improve harmonization.

 The MDG Acceleration Framework does not replace existing nationally owned planning processes, but rather aims at focusing the fragmented efforts and resources of development partners, line ministries and other stakeholders, designed to work toward the achievement of a shared goal: the improvement women’s lives in Cambodia.

 This Action Plan has the potential to serve as our shared planning tool and compass; let’s use it to its maximum potential.
 Let us commit renewed efforts to collaborate more, communicate often and share openly.
 By improving our cooperation, we will keep women’s economic empowerment at the heart and maximize the impact of our efforts.
 I would like to thank you again for your commitment, and reaffirm our commitment to partnering with you in the important work.

-- Calling all #data geeks - the Big Ideas Competition for Sustainable Cities is live! http://bit.ly/26vMtT5 #ASEAN #bigdata 02 May AT 01:02 AM
+- 10 Days to Go!
+Calling all #data geeks - the Big Ideas Competition for Sustainable Cities is live! http://bit.ly/26vMtT5 #ASEAN #bigdata Yesterday AT 10:48 PM

 - "See more posts on"Facebook